thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 To add a new action, follow these steps:

 If using the **basic** widget setting:
-- Enter the widget editing mode, scroll down and find the "Actions" menu item;
+- Enter the editing mode of the widget to which you want to add an action, scroll down and find the "Actions" menu item;
 - Click the "Add action" button (later, when you have created one or more actions, the "Add actions" button will change to the `+` icon).
 The "Actions" window will open.
 Right now, it's empty, but later it will display all created actions;
 - Click the `+` icon in the top right corner of the screen to open a new "Add action" window.